creator of merz

 Born in Hanover in 1887, Kurt Schwitters studied art at Dresden, but it was not until the Dada movement of 1916 that he finally liberated himself from conventional art.
 Schwitters took from Dada the freedom to use what materials he wanted to in his pictorial compositions.
 He used bits of rubbish, bits society throws away, and by using litter from the gutter he challenged our value systems.
 He was a man with extraordinary imagination.
 It could be said that after his death, Merz inspired the Pop Art movement of the 1950s/1960s.

-One of the most important works of art Schwitters created was a sculpture which he called ‘The Cathedral of Erotic Misery’, or his Merzbau.
-The sculpture with its phallic column constantly evolved.
+One of the most important works of art Schwitters created was a sculpture which he called his Merzbau.
+The sculpture started with ‘The Cathedral of Erotic Misery’ which was a phallic column, and over time, he constantly evolved and added other new columns to the assemblage.
 It was unfinished because it was unfinishable; it was environmental and engulfing in scope, but its significance was that it marked the birth of installation or conceptual art that we see today.
 The Hanover Merzbau was destroyed by bombs in 1943.

 Not only did Schwitters paint his Merz collages, and work on the sculpture, but he also wrote and performed his abstract poems, sounds without words.
 These became popular and Schwitters became quite a cabaret artist.